Fiddler Crabs

 The drainage-ditches were everywhere alive with little crabs—‘fiddlers.’
 One saw them scampering sidewise in every direction whenever they heard a disturbing noise.
 Expensive pests, these crabs; for they bore into the levees, and ruin them.

-At some point a number of authors come to the conclusion that the name comes from the waving of the large clase, a concept that has never made sense to me, personally.
+At some point a number of authors come to the erroneous conclusion that the name comes from the waving of the large claw (a concept that makes little sense if one thinks about it).
 In his 1886 book The Standard Natural History, John S. Kingsley states (p.
 64):

 When these crabs are disturbed their claws are brandished in an amusing manner, strikingly suggestive of the motions of a violinist, whence these forms have received the common name of “Fiddler Crabs.”